scp756-221/course-site/docs/a4/page.md

 The `--selector` parameter specifies the pod name and the `--container` parameter specifies the container name (both of which are `cmpt756s2`), while `--tail=-1` requests that the entire log be returned, no matter how long.

-The Kubernetes command is awkward and you have to repeat it every time you want the logs.
-The k9s tool provides a faster, interactive way to get logs.
+The `kubectl` command is verbose and inconvenient to use if you wish to return to the log frequently.
+Even though automating this via the makefile is possible, `k9s` provides a better, faster, interactive way to get logs.

-1. In a separate terminal window, start the tools container.
+1. In a separate terminal window, start the tools container as before.

 2. Start k9s:

    ~~~bash
    /home/k8s# k9s
    ~~~

 3. K9s will open up its "pods" display.
-You should see two, one each for the database and music services.
+You should see two pods, one each for the database and music services.
 Locate the one for the music service (it will begin with `cmpt756s2-v1`), move the cursor down to select it, then press `Return`.
 4. The pod for the music service includes three containers.
 Two of them were injected by Istio, while one of them is the container for our music code.
 That one will be named `cmpt756s2`.
 Move the cursor to select it, then press `Return`.
 5. You will see the most recent lines of the music service log.
 In fact, the music service will show requests every five seconds or so.
 These are health checks, requests from Kubernetes to determine if the music service meets minimal standards of functionality.
 6. To see the beginning lines of the log, press `1`.
 You will return to this when you want to locate the unique code for the "bug".